+There's no denying it: Wynwood is becoming a food mecca.
+Turn back the clock a decade, though, and there was virtually nowhere to grab a bite.
+Joey's changed that fact in 2008, when Tony Goldman saw a gourmet future for the neighborhood.
 Today Wynwood is the place to go for the city's most creative restaurants.
-Slowly but surely, Miami's arts district is putting as much emphasis on food and drink as it does on graffiti.
+Slowly but surely, Miami's arts district is putting as much emphasis on food and drinks as it does on graffiti.
 And there are no signs of slowing.

 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 9. Joey's.
 If Jay Z and Beyoncé like Joey's, so should the rest of Miami.
 When the music world's power couple had a romantic lunch at the Italian restaurant, they ordered burrata

 10. Wynwood Kitchen & Bar.
 For a place to nosh on small plates while taking in art, head to Wynwood Kitchen & Bar (WKB).
 Since Art Basel 2010, the restaurant's vibrant setting next to Wynwood Walls has made WKB a mecca for eating, drinking, and people-watching.
 You might even spot a celebrity subtly browsing the works in the street-art museum.
 While you're waiting for the next star sighting, order some chicken ropa vieja empanadas.
 2550 NW Second Ave., Miami; 305-772-8959; wynwoodkitchenandbar.com.